zhliOvO/zhliOvO.github.io/_pages/about.md

   Introduced an innovative computational framework for enhancing images captured in low-light conditions using convolutional neural networks.
 [View The Repository](https://github.com/zhliOvO/dark) | [View The Paper](https://arxiv.org/abs/2405.12891)

 # 🎖 Honors and Awards
-- *2023.12* Received the Dean's Honor List recognition at the University of Michigan.
+- *2023 FA* Received the Dean's Honor List recognition at the University of Michigan.
+- *2022.11* SJTU Undergraduate Excellent Scholarship (Class B)
 - *2021.09* Outstanding Graduate of Shanghai High School.

 # 📖 Educations